DigitalGlobe/mltools/getIterData_docs.md

 ## About

-You may generate large batches of data as training data input to a convolutional neural network built in [Keras](http://keras.io/).
-It is formatted to be used in the [model.fit()](http://keras.io/models/sequential/#fit) function as is.
+This class can be used to generate input data training data input to a convolutional neural network built in [Keras](http://keras.io/).
+The output is formatted to be used in the [model.fit()](http://keras.io/models/sequential/#fit) function as is.
 Alternatively it can be used to train the model in batches with the  [model.train_on_batch](http://keras.io/models/sequential/#train_on_batch) function to iteratively produce small batches of chips for training sizes too large to fit into memory.

 ## mltools.data_extractors.getIterData